An Overview of the Legal System of South Sudan

 2. Constitutional Development in South Sudan

-This section is intended to trace the historical evolution of constitutional processes in Southern Sudan to the present Republic of South Sudan.
+This section traces the historical evolution of constitutional processes in Southern Sudan to the present Republic of South Sudan.
 The constitutional development in South Sudan established the legal system in the country.
-The concept of constitutional evolution in South Sudan is a twin-peaks model, which is comprised of several agreements signed by Sudanese government and the Sudan People Liberation Movement coupled with Interims constitutions.
+Its concept is a twin-peaks model, comprises of several agreements signed by the Sudanese government and the Sudan People Liberation Movement coupled with interims constitutions.
+Series of amendments are integral part of the foregoing, and with little contribution from judicial decisions.

-During the Interim Period (9 July 2005 to 9 July 2011), the CPAprovided the basis for governance in Southern Sudan, which included the semi-autonomous Southern Sudan for six years.
-The government of Southern Sudan was to operate in compliance with the Interim Constitution of Southern Sudan.[6]
-The basis of constitutionalism was derived from the CPA, which established the Interim National Constitution, applicable to whole of Sudan, as the legal framework and supreme law, with which the Interim Constitution of Southern Sudan, as well as State Constitutions and ordinary legislation at all levels of government, would have to comply.”[7]
+During the Interim Period (9 July 2005 to 9 July 2011), the CPA provided the basis for governance in Southern Sudan, which included the semi-autonomous Southern Sudan for six years.
+It was the basis in which people of Southern Sudan benchmarked the right to control and govern the affairs in their region and participated equitably in the National Government.
+The government of Southern Sudan was to operate in compliance with the Interim Constitution of Southern Sudan.[4]
+The basis of constitutionalism was derived from the CPA, which established the Interim National Constitution, applicable to whole of Sudan, as the legal framework and supreme law, with which the Interim Constitution of Southern Sudan, as well as State Constitutions and ordinary legislation at all levels of government, would have to comply.[5]
 “For all but eleven of the forty-eight years since its independence in 1956, Sudan has been engulfed in civil conflict.
-The conflict between the North and the South erupted one year before Sudan gained its independence in 1955”.[8]
+The conflict between the North and the South erupted one year before Sudan gained its independence in 1955.”[6]

-The Comprehensive Peace Agreement that was signed on the 9th January between the Government of Sudan and the Sudan People Liberation Movement was a benchmark of greatest opportunity for the country to establish its legal system and steer development in the path leading to a solid and long-lasting peace.[10]
-The conflict in the Sudan was the longest running conflict in Africa; that it had caused tragic loss of life, destroyed the infrastructure of the country, eroded its economic resources and caused suffering to the people of the Sudan.
+The Comprehensive Peace Agreement that was signed on the 9th of January between the Government of Sudan and the Sudan People Liberation Movement was a benchmark of greatest opportunity for the country to establish its legal system and steer development in the path leading to a solid and long-lasting peace.[8]
+The conflict in Sudan was the longest running conflict in Africa.
+It caused the tragic loss of life, destroyed the infrastructure of the country, eroded its economic resources, and led to the suffering of the people of the Sudan.

 The Interim Constitution of Southern Sudan (ICSS) was mandated by the CPA and entered into force in 2005, concurrently with an Interim National Constitution of Sudan 2005.
 It set out the government’s organizational structure.
 The differences between the Interim Constitution and the Transitional Constitution reflect ongoing internal negotiations about the “right model” for South Sudan.
 Under article 3 of the Interim Constitution of Southern Sudan 2005, the Supremacy of the Constitution was vested in ICSS with the binding force effect on all organs and agencies of government and persons throughout Southern Sudan and that the laws of states of Southern Sudan shall comply with this Constitution.[10]

 The first draft of the ICSS was prepared by the Southern Sudan Constitutional Technical Drafting Committee, initially with the assistance of four non-governmental groups, which prepared draft constitutional texts.
-It appears that after consideration of the drafts, the Committee decided to conform quite closely to the INCS when drafting the new constitution for Southern Sudan.19 The first draft of the ICSS was reviewed and revised by a forty-member Southern Sudan Constitutional Drafting Committee.
-The membership of this Committee was made up of 70 per cent SPLM, 15 per cent NCP, and 15 per cent other political forces.
+It appears that after consideration of the drafts, the Committee decided to conform quite closely to the INCS when drafting the new constitution for Southern Sudan.
+The first draft of the ICSS was reviewed and revised by a forty-member Southern Sudan Constitutional Drafting Committee.
+The membership of this Committee was made up of seventy percent SPLM, fifteen percent NCP, and fifteen percent other political forces.
 A revised draft of the ICSS was adopted by the Committee and presented to the Transitional Southern Sudan Legislative Assembly for approval.

 The draft of Transitional Constitution of the Republic of South Sudan was pushed through National Legislative Assembly before independence.

-The Republic of South Sudan whose constitution is still transitional pending a permanent constitution has adopted a presidential form of government.
-The president, who is elected directly by the people, is the head of state and government, the Commander-in-Chief of the Armed Forces and the Supreme Commander of all other regular forces.[22]
+The Republic of South Sudan, currently operating under a transitional constitution and Peace Agreement while awaiting a permanent constitution, has established a presidential form of government.
+The President, who is elected directly by the people, is the head of state and government, the Commander-in-Chief of the Armed Forces, and the Supreme Commander of all other regular forces.[20]

-The country is governed based on decentralization.[23]
-The constitution is a blend of federal and unitary feature given that States have their own constitutions,[24] governors[25] elected directly by the people of the states and states legislative assemblies.[26]
-However, under the constitution, the president has power to remove state governors and dissolve state legislative assemblies in the event of a crisis that threatens national security.[27]
+The country is governed based on decentralization.[21]
+The Constitution is a blend of federal and unitary feature given that States have their own constitutions,[22] governors[23] elected directly by the people of the states, and states legislative assemblies.[24]
+However, under the Constitution, the President has power to remove state governors and dissolve state legislative assemblies in the event of a crisis that threatens national security.[25]
+It is imperative to note that these constitutional provisions were largely affected by the terms of the Revitalized Agreement on the Resolution of Conflict in South Sudan (R-ARCSS) which enjoys supremacy over Transitional Constitution of South Sudan and other laws.
+Currently, president appoints state legislators, minsters, and counties’ commissioners.

-The country has a bicameral parliament known as the National Legislature.
-The upper house is the Council of States, comprised of 50 representatives elected through their respective States Assemblies.
-The National Legislative Assembly, which is the lower house, is comprised of 332 members who are elected directly by their constituents.[28]
-It should be noted that the composition of National Legislature has been reinstituted in accordance with the provision of ARCISS.
-The current South Sudanese parliament also known as Transitional National Legislative Assembly as provided for in the peace agreement composed of 400 members in the Lower House and 90 members in the Upper House.[29]
-In the area of the justice system, the Judiciary is one of the organs which has the Supreme Court as the highest court headed by the Chief Justice, the Court of Appeals, the High Court, county courts and customary courts.
-All the judges of the statutory courts are appointed by the president and they can be removed by the president in the event of gross misconduct, incompetence and incapacity.[30]
+On the legislative organ, the country has a bicameral parliament known as the National Legislature.
+The upper house is the Council of States, comprised of fifty representatives elected through their respective States Assemblies.
+The National Legislative Assembly, which is the lower house, is comprised of 332 members who are elected directly by their constituents.[26]
+However, this constitutional composition of National Legislature has been reconstituted occasionally.
+First, under ARCSS, the composition of the Transitional National Legislative Assembly (TNLA) was expanded to 400 members, while the Council of States composes of ninety members.[27]
+Second, the R-ARCSS reconstituted this composition to 550 and 100 members respectively.[28]
+In the area of the justice system, the judiciary is one of the organs which has the Supreme Court as the highest court headed by the Chief Justice, the Court of Appeals, the High Court, county courts, and customary courts.
+All the judges of the statutory courts are appointed by the President, and they can be removed by the president in the event of gross misconduct, incompetence and incapacity.[29]

-2.3.2 The Agreement on the Resolution of Conflict in South Sudan 2015 (ACRISS)
+2.3.2.
+The Agreement on the Resolution of Conflict in South Sudan 2015

-The Agreement on the Resolution of the Conflict in the Republic of South Sudan (ARCISS) was signed between the Government of South Sudan and opposition groups.
+The Agreement on the Resolution of the Conflict in the Republic of South Sudan (ARCSS) was signed between the Government of South Sudan and opposition groups.
 It became a part of the constitution because it established the Government of National Unity, which is in place to date.
-ARCISS appears to have succeeded the Transitional Constitution of South Sudan as it has suspended some provisions in the original constitution; it affected all levels of government; and the government tenure was fixed to be up in October 2018.
-It is unclear whether ARCISS will carry along with the constitution for the next years to come or it will end in October 2018.
+ARCSS appears to have succeeded the Transitional Constitution of South Sudan as it has suspended some provisions in the original constitution; it affected all levels of government, and the government tenure was fixed to be up in October 2018.
+It is unclear whether ARCSS will carry along with the Constitution for the next years to come or it will end in October 2018.
 After the signing of this document, the prisoners of war together with those who were charged of offence against state were set free.
-As such, ARCISS became a part of the constitution which is stronger than the constitution.
-The differences between these two is that, the all laws are to conform with the constitution and political decisions shall conform with ACRISS.
+As such, ARCSS became a part of the constitution which is stronger than the constitution.
+The difference between these two is that all laws are to conform with the Constitution and political decisions shall conform with ACRSS.

 3. Constitutional Review Process

 The Transitional Constitution by its nature is to remain in force pending the espousal of a perpetual constitution.
-After independence, the National Constitutional Review commission was established and in accordance with constitution, the President was entitled to appoint its members, after due consultation with the political parties, civil society and other stakeholders which was accomplished, having Prof. Akolda Mantiel as a chairperson.
-The commission’s tasks were to review the constitution after having gathered ideas from stakeholders with a view to including any changes that may need to be introduced to the current system of governance.
+After independence, the National Constitutional Review commission was established and in accordance with Constitution, the President was entitled to appoint its members, after due consultation with the political parties, civil society and other stakeholders which was accomplished, having Prof. Akolda Mantiel as a chairperson.
+The commission’s tasks were to review the Constitution after having gathered ideas from stakeholders with a view to including any changes that may need to be introduced to the current system of governance.
 Secondly, the commission was to raise an awareness on constitutional issues to the general public.
-Under the Transitional Constitution, the commission was to draft and present a constitutional text together with explanatory report to the president within six months.
+Under the Transitional Constitution, the commission was to draft and present a constitutional text together with explanatory report to the President within six months.
 Afterwards, the said draft must be approved by National Constitutional Conference before being sent to the legislature.
-“The legislature is then provided with three months to enact the Constitution and forward it to the President for assent and signature”.[31]
-While the Committee completed its work in 2013, the constitutional review process was behind schedule.
+“The legislature is then provided with three months to enact the Constitution and forward it to the President for assent and signature.”[33]

 4. The Judicial System in South Sudan